mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 Server = https://s3.eu-west-2.amazonaws.com/mdaffin-arch/repo/x86_64/
 ```

-Give your repo a unique name by replacing `[mdaffin]` with something else.
+Give your repository a unique name by replacing `[mdaffin]` with something else.
-Change the URL to that of your bucket/repo path.
+Change the URL to that of your bucket/repository path.
 You can get the exact URL by
 creating a file inside the directory and getting a link to that file from the
 [Amazon Web Console].

-Now we can create the repo and upload our first package to it.
+Now we can create the repository and upload our first package to it.
 For this, we are
 going to rebuild the aurutils package as it will be handy to have that stored
-in our repo.
-But first, we need to create a directory to store the repo as well
+in our repository.
+But first, we need to create a directory to store the repository as well
 as initialise the database files.

 ```bash